cloudflare/cloudflare-docs/content/logs/reference/logpush-api-configuration/_index.md

 ## Endpoints

-The table below summarizes the job operations available.
+The table below summarizes the job operations available for both Logpush and Edge Log Delivery jobs.
 All the examples in this page are for zone-scoped datasets.
 Account-scoped datasets should use `/accounts/<ACCOUNT_ID>` instead of `/zone/<ZONE_ID>`.
 For more information, refer to the [Log fields](/logs/reference/log-fields/) page.

 The `<ZONE_ID>` argument is the zone id (hexadecimal string).
 The `<ACCOUNT_ID>` argument is the organization id (hexadecimal string).
 These arguments can be found using [API's zones endpoint](https://api.cloudflare.com/#getting-started-resource-ids).
 The `<JOB_ID>` argument is the numeric job id.
 The `<DATASET>` argument indicates the log category (such as `http_requests`, `spectrum_events`, `firewall_events`, `nel_reports`, or `dns_logs`).